5 reasons to replace Excel to follow up your company’s subscriptions

 4. Duplicate Apps, Duplicate Costs

-About a third of companies’ digital services are not used.
+About a third of companies’ digital services are unused.
 One-third of one’s digital services involve a large amount of money for most companies.
 Google G Workspace subscriptions alone can be costly, as many are not distributed or left unused.
 For a company with 50 employees, this can mean unnecessary costs of 3090 EUR annually on their Google Workspace subscriptions alone. (based on stats from Cleanshelf, 62 EUR per person) Still, a third remains an evidence-based number to relate to.
 How can that be?

 To keep track of your costs, you need to:

-- Know where the money actually goes
+- Know where the money goes

 - Make sure these costs are necessary